Step 1: Apply Online

 Good Standing, Probation and Dismissal, Notification, and Readmission

-Dismissed Students: The deadline for fall 2014 readmission has already passed.
-Requests for Readmission require a workshop AND a meeting with a counselor.
+Dismissed Students: Requests for Readmission require a workshop AND a meeting with a counselor.
 The deadline to meet with a counselor for spring 2015 requests is September 30, 2014.

-Beginning with fall 2014, standings will affect priority registration (per Title 5 §58108).
-Starting fall 2014, students on academic and/or progress probation for two consecutive terms will lose priority registration.
+Standings affect priority registration (per Title 5 §58108).
+Students on academic and/or progress probation for two consecutive terms will lose priority registration.
 This means that these students will register last regardless of eligibility in other priority categories such as Disability Services, EOP&S, and Veterans Status.

 All students should strive to be in Good Standing.
 Students are considered in “Good Standing” when the cumulative Modesto Junior College (MJC) GPA is 2.0 or better and when less than 50% of the overall units attempted have the following grades: “W,” “I,” “NC,” and “NP.”